-Changing a site’s CMS rarely goes smoothly.
-Such issues as broken links, error HTTP responses and duplications often come out and cause SEO drops for months.
-The good news is that it’s still possible to move your site with minimum losses of traffic.
-In this case, we share a well-worked migration strategy of our client’s website.
-Take notes and memorize it word for word or don’t do that.
-Anyway, you will find actionable tips on how to minimize risks during site’s migration.
+Such issues as broken links, error HTTP responses, and duplications often come out and cause SEO drops for months.
+The good news is that it’s still possible to move your site with minimum loss in website traffic.
+In this case, we would like to share with you a migration strategy that has worked well with one of our client’s website.
+This strategy can help you provide some useful tips on how to minimize risks during the site’s migration.

 - About the challenge

 - After the release

 Our client’s website is an e-commerce platform with a ten-year history and 300,000 indexed pages.
 During this decade, teams of developers have changed the website’s structure so many times which resulted in the creation of numerous and unnecessary orphaned pages, redirects, and the generation of “Page not found 404” errors.
 The website became a Pandora’s box, so to speak.

 In order to prevent the migration of these bugs onto a new version of the website, SEO methods are needed to find technical issues and to place more priority on their resolution.
 I asked SEO experts via social media on what technical parameters you should pay special attention to before migration and included useful pieces of advice in this case.
 During the after-launch phase, it was crucial to see how bots perceived the site on a new CMS to eliminate any technical issues that can potentially compromise the website’s reputation with Google.

 Given the complexity of the challenge, a team of SEOs (together with JetOctopus tech geek Serge Bezborodov) developed a plan of migration.
 Fortunately, it worked very well!
 If you’re planning to move a website, you should consider the approach that was used in this case so you can benefit from this positive experience.